codonlibrary/codonPython/CONTRIBUTING.md

 # How to contribute

 First off, thank you for taking the time to contribute!
 If you have a functionality that you would like to see in codon, we have a few standards and guidelines so we can merge your pull request quicker.

 We are looking for functions and/or classes which are useful for workflows used in DIS specifically.
-Bare scripts can't be implemented in the package.
+Please note bare scripts can't be implemented in the package.

 ## Basic idea